jonathanhoy/pokematch/pseudocode.md

 - randomize returned pokemon ✅
 - duplicate returned array before rendering ✅
 - pokemon get rendered onto cards ✅
-- matching logic --> write function to match and that function is fired in componentDidUpdate. make MatchLogic a HOC?
+- matching logic --> write function to match and that function is fired in componentDidUpdate. make MatchLogic a HOC? ✅
-- using flipped boolean conditionally add to state and flip card
+- using flipped boolean conditionally add to state and flip card ✅
+- win condition logic

 ## Form requirements